vectordotdev/vector/website/content/en/docs/setup/installation/platforms/kubernetes.md

 #### Agent state management

-For the [agent] role, Vector stores its state in the host-mapped directory with a static path.
+For the [Agent] role, Vector stores its state in the host-mapped directory with a static path.
 If it's redeployed, it's able to continue from where it was interrupted.

 ### Testing and reliability